The FESTIVAL HEADQUARTERS is located at the Box Office of The Samper Theater.

 Adjudication criteria for sight reading will include consideration of the group’s age and experience.
 The score should be based not upon the quantity of right and wrong notes but primarily upon proper jazz phrasing and interpretation.

 As part of its educational mission, the Santa Cruz Jazz Festival provides scholarships for individual private musical instruction.
 During performance events, judges recommend individual performers to the board of directors.
 After the conclusion of all regular performance events, the board of directors determines all awards from the pool of recommendations from judges.
 The festival board of directors reserves final judgment on the number and distribution of all scholarship awards.
-Several institutions with musical education programs also offer scholarships to Santa Cruz Jazz Festival participants including the Berklee School of Music and the University of the Pacific (U.O.P.).
+Several institutions with musical education programs also offer scholarships to Santa Cruz Jazz Festival participants including University of the Pacific (U.O.P.).

 FOOD AND MERCHANDISE